alreem-ala/alreem-ala.github.io/_posts/2023-05-04-example-presentation.md

     Our projects main focus is to explore how authentic asian restaurants are in the UAE in terms of food and aesthetics of the place.
     ---
     ## Data
-    1. Food menu: whether *all* food items are from the authentic cuisine
-    2. Additional taste: Whether they are changing their recipe to attract more customers
+    1. Food menu
+    2. Additional taste
-    3. Additional ingredients: Whether they are adding local/other unusual ingredients
+    3. Additional ingredients
-    4. Additional foods: Whether they are adding local food items or those from the neighboring country for making their restaurant more appealing
+    4. Additional foods
-    5. Special techniques: Hotpot, chopsticks, using hands etc.
+    5. Special techniques
-    6. Decoration:Traditional or modern?
+    6. Decoration
     7. Any noticeable trends in restaurants of specific region
     ---
     ## Techniques
     Digitization
     Crowdsourcing
     Orange mining - image
     Text analysis
+    ---
+    ## Aim
+    Our mission is to be your go-to resource for Abu Dhabi's thriving restaurant scene, covering the city's greatest restaurants in every price range, neighborhood, and cuisine.
+Our blog is here to guide you to the best restaurants and hidden treasures in Abu Dhabi, whether you're a native foodie or a tourist searching for the real deal.
+    > Rather than a numerical rating, we are goiing to include pros and cons and specialty.
+    ---
     ## Values and Ethics:
     Honesty
     Authenticity

-    Jekyll Academic includes everything that you need in order to make Reveal.js work.
-Copy this file and edit it to begin making your own slide deck.
-    For more information about all of the options available in Reveal.js please the [Reveal.js Demo Website](https://lab.hakim.se/reveal-js/#/)
+     ---
+    ## Resources
+    1. Cartographic representation
+    2. Crowd-sourcing
+    3. Web-develeoper for the website
+    ## Values and Ethics:

   </textarea>
 </section>